ndwarshuis/rofi-extras/README.md

 rofi-dev
 ```

+Any options after `--` will be passed to rofi.

 Select a device to mount/unmount it.
 Asterisks indicate that the device is
 mounted and that selecting it will unmount it.
 Removable devices will be mounted
 at the default for `usdisksctl` (usually `/run/media/USER`) and everything else